 Few weeks ago, I had a presentation at 15th International Conference on Intellectual Capital, Knowledge Management & Organisational Learning conference.
 My participation was made possible by the grant from Foundation for Economic Education.
 Many thanks to the foundation for supporting my work!

-Therefore, my paper discussed governance modes and described how various forms of hybridity increasingly challenge otherwise so clear and simple governance models.
+Therefore, my paper discussed governance modes and described how hybridity increasingly challenges otherwise so clear and simple knowledge management models.

-The purpose of my article was to connect hybridity to my own experiences in the knowledge management area.
+In this light, the purpose of my article was to connect hybridity to my own experiences in the knowledge management area.

 I have seen many times in practice how difficult it is to agree with the purpose and means of knowledge management when multiple institutional levels (e.g. state, regional, local), organization types (e.g. public, private, third sector) and professional logics (e.g. administrative, health care, technology) comprise complex power and identity relationships.

-Second, the reason may also be ignorance or even indifference.
+Second, another reason may be ignorance or even indifference.
 We think that we know.
 And are not willing to admit that we don’t actually know how to solve the problem.

 Meanwhile, Merry Christmas!